What is

 The Inclusion Ministry Program at First Church is committed to providing ecumenical Spiritual Care to the residents of the Village of Warren Glenn.
 The Inclusion Ministry Program provides a connection to a faith community by bringing the faith community to them.
 This is accomplished by offering Worship Services, Bible study every week, a movie night once a month, Potlucks, Special Seminars, and pastoral visiting.

 The Inclusion Ministry Program works in collaboration with the Warren Consolidated Schools, MoCI Special Education Program at Cousino High and Sterling High School.
 These students work in the community at different types of jobs with the support of their teachers in order to gain real world work experience.
 First Church opened its doors for this opportunity in 2017.
 The students from Sterling High School come each week to clean and prepare the Sanctuary for Sunday worship.
-This year, they have been working with a church member who is a Master Gardener and now are doing landscaping for our church grounds and the grounds of the Village of Warren Glenn.
-The Cousino High School Students have more profound special needs but have just as great a desire to be in their community and doing a job.
-They also come once a week and work on collating and organizational tasks, as well as, art projects for the church.
-This year the assisted with the remembrance chains seen in our church during the November Presbytery meeting.
-The work that both groups of students perform, provides the students the opportunity to gain work experience in a safe and guided setting.
+The work that this group of students perform, provides the students the opportunity to gain work experience in a safe and guided setting.
+Many of the graduates have gone on to paid positions in the community and/or pursuing additional education opportunities.